Media

 We could not disagree more with this statement.
 In all honesty, his words really scare us.
 It is imperative that news coverage be 100% neutral, with the goal of nothing beyond presenting raw, vetted facts.
 The reader must then be trusted to make an independent, informed decision based on facts and facts alone.
 Please believe us when we say this is not a thread we should pull on.

 The words/phrases “attempted coup,” “saboteurs,” and “much of it incited by the president’s incendiary language” do not belong in a Washington Post front-page news story, at least not on the very day of the event when emotions are high, information is still being gathered, and investigations hadn’t even started.
 At that early juncture, they belong in its opinions and editorials section – if even there.

 Unfortunately, this very thing has happened A LOT since Donald Trump came down that escalator in Trump Tower.
 From the beginning, many journalists have fallen right into his trap, chasing every distraction he throws down and giving him the oxygen he so desperately craves.

-Increasingly, the media’s calculation seems to be that, since Donald Trump is such a “danger” to this country, they have the responsibility to fight back with anything and everything they have at their disposal – even if it means sacrificing a few basic journalism rules here and there.
+During his first term especially, some in the media seemed to calculate that, since Donald Trump was such a “danger” to this country, they had the responsibility to fight back with anything and everything they had at their disposal – even if it meant sacrificing a few basic journalism rules here and there.
 Hey, desperate times call for desperate measures, right?

 Wrong.
 That’s nothing more than misguided justification.
 Two wrongs do not make a right.